contact sales: (855) FLUENT-8or(855) 358-3688

 PPM Consultant

-Artificial Intelligence in Business Analytics is one of the strongest trends there are now.
-Combining AI with autonomous things is was chosen by Gartner in their 2019 Strategic Technology Trends report, as the way to go.
+Artificial Intelligence in Business Analytics is one of the most vital trends.
+Combining AI with autonomous things was chosen by Gartner in their 2019 Strategic Technology Trends report as the way to go.
 Power BI, with its level of sophistication, could not keep out of the idea of AI interaction with its environment.
 So, they’ve incorporated AI into Power BI capabilities.
-FluentPro’s Power BI consulting services team is also keeping the hand on the pulse and so buy now they’re ready to assist you and your business analytics department with all the new improvements there are to learn and use.
+FluentPro’s Power BI consulting services team also keeps its hand on the pulse.
+So now, they’re ready to assist you and your business analytics department with all the new improvements to learn and use.

-Explaining their new approach, Gartner experts stated that henceforth, analytical systems would not be an advantage, which does not require substantial participation of IT specialists, complicated data loading and modeling procedures, creating a particular semantic layer and building a data structure, as well as those that for their complete uses do not need developer input.
+Explaining their new approach, Gartner experts stated that analytical systems would not be an advantage henceforth.
+It does not require substantial participation of IT specialists, complicated data loading and modeling procedures, creating a particular semantic layer, and building a data structure, as well as those that, for their complete uses, do not need developer input.
 But so far, it has been mainly about analyzing traditional structured data.
 Now, the “self-service” metaphor is increasingly being attempted to transfer to analyzing a wider range of data, including Big Data.

 Cognitive Services and AI in Power BI